 An example of a managed care arrangement with capitation reimbursement is a Medicaid comprehensive-risk based plan.
 Under these plans, capitation payments are made to the managed care providers on a basis known as per member per month (PMPM), whereby the state pays the provider for each covered individual they provide healthcare services for each month.

-Value-based reimbursement models like those seen in Medicaid managed care plans are inherently risk-sharing.
+Value-based reimbursement models like those seen in managed care plans for Medicaid services are inherently risk-sharing.
 This means that providers share a portion of the risk for any rise in healthcare costs.
 Put another way, if a covered person’s healthcare costs exceed the capitation paid by the plan, the provider will be responsible for the remaining portion.
 This type of risk-based arrangement incentivizes providers to achieve better health outcomes and lower utilization rates.
 This lowers their risk of being accountable for any utilization that exceeds the capitation payment.

 Capitation payments aren’t the only value-based reimbursement model out there.
 Shared savings programs like bundled payments have also been attempted in recent years, most notably through the Bundled Payment for Care Improvement initiative, which allowed providers to group together payments for items and services given during an episode of care for a covered individual.